myrba2win/exploratory-data-analysis-course-project-2/README.md

 ## Plot 2
 <b>Question:</b> Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips=="24510") from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.

-<b>Analysis:</b> According to the graph, a good behavior of PM2.5 emissions is seen, since they have been decreasing systematically.
-The biggest drop is observed in 2008.
+<b>Analysis:</b> When observing the behavior of PM2.5 emissions in the city of Baltimore in the entire period analyzed, a decrease in the trend is observed, but in 2005 there was a peak that could be due to weather conditions or sensor failures that could have generate a misinterpretation of the readings.

 ![plot2](plot2.png)